-Born in Mascara, Algeria in March 1957, from a father killed before his birth in the Algerian independence war.
-He moved to France in 1958, following his mother and his brother, to live in popular suburbs in north Paris where the familly stayed during most of his childhood.
+Born in Mascara, Algeria, in March 1957, from a father killed before his birth in the Algerian independence war.
+He moved to France in 1958, following his mother and brother, to live in the popular suburbs of northern Paris, where the family stayed for most of his childhood.

 Video art and computer graphics

-Taught in Contemporary and Fine Arts, Benayoun’s practice rapidly moves to photography, video and computer graphics.
-In the 80’s, Benayoun directed video installations and short videos about contemporary artists, including Daniel Buren (1983), Jean Tinguely, Sol LeWitt and Martial Raysse (1985).
-He keeps from is Fine Arts background, a critical and conceptual approach of practice.
-In 1987 he co-founds Z-A Production (1987-2003), an innovative computer graphics and Virtual Reality private lab, that became one of the leading companies in France in the field during this pioneering time.
+Taught in Contemporary and Fine Arts, Benayoun’s practice rapidly moves to photography, video, and computer graphics.
+In the 80s, Benayoun directed video installations and short videos about contemporary artists, including Daniel Buren (1983), Jean Tinguely, Sol LeWitt, and Martial Raysse (1985).
+He kept from his Fine Arts background a critical and conceptual approach to practice.
+In 1987, he co-founded Z-A Production (1987-2003), an innovative computer graphics and Virtual Reality private lab, that became one of the leading companies in France in the field during this pioneering time.
 This is where he started exploring the potential of the most advanced media.
-Between 1990 and 1993, Benayoun collaborated with Belgian graphic novelist François Schuiten on Quarxs, the first animation series made of HD computer graphics, exploring variant creatures with alternate physical laws.
+Between 1990 and 1993, Benayoun collaborated with Belgian graphic novelist François Schuiten on Quarxs, the first animation series created using HD computer graphics, which explored variant creatures with alternate physical laws.
 From the pilot (1991) to the series broadcast in prime time in 1993, Quarxs received numerous international awards.

 Interactive Art, Virtual and Augmented Reality

-World Skin, a Photo Safari in the Land of War, created together with the composer Jean-Baptiste Barrière, is an immersive installation often presented as a reference in virtual art.
-One of the first virtual reality work with a specific content: the relation between, war, personal engagement, and memory, World Skin was awarded the Golden Nica, Ars Electronica 1998, the major distinction in interactive arts.
+World Skin, a Photo Safari in the Land of War, created in collaboration with composer Jean-Baptiste Barrière, is an immersive installation often presented as a reference in virtual art.
+One of the first virtual reality works with a specific content: the relationship between war, personal engagement, and memory, World Skin was awarded the Golden Nica at Ars Electronica 1998, the primary distinction in interactive arts.

 Interactive exhibition design